CalmEQ/calmeq-mypi/notes.md

 wlan1 boots up, thus laucning a second autossh command. this then probably creates issues with wlan0 and the other booting up autossh

+## python setup

+I saved this into a initdev.sh script, but can't find it now so repeating the basic steps here.

+1) Get pip through `sudo apt-get install python-pip`
+2) get virtualenv through `pip install virtualenv`
+3) create a virtual environment through `virtualenv ../venv`
+4) use that virutal environment through `source ../venv/bin/activate`
+5) pull down the dependencies using `pip install -r requirements.txt`
+6) test your code by running `py.test`